alexcumplido/frontend-projects/tip-calculator/README.md

 - [Continued development](#continued-development)

 #### User flow
-- View the bar chart and hover over the individual bars to see the correct amounts for each day
-- See the current day's bar highlighted in a different colour to the other bars
+- Calculate correct tip and total cost of the bill per person
-- View the optimal layout for the content depending on their device's screen size
+- View  optimal layout for the app depending on their device's
+- See hover states for all interactive elements

 #### Screenshot
 ![Mobile view](./design/mobile-design.jpg)

 #### Run project
 ```
+# Clone the repository
-# Just a local development server
+# Open via a local development server
 ```

 #### Built with